dotnet/AspNetCore.Docs/aspnet/tutorials/first-mvc-app/adding-view.rst

 In this section you're going to modify the ``HelloWorldController`` class to use Razor view template files to cleanly encapsulate the process of generating HTML responses to a client.

-You'll create a view template file using the Razor view engine.
+You'll create a view template file using Razor.
 Razor-based view templates have a *.cshtml* file extension, and provide an elegant way to create HTML output using C#.
-Razor minimizes the number of characters and keystrokes required when writing a view template, and enables a fast, fluid coding workflow.
+Razor seemlessly blends C# and HTML, minimizing the number of characters and keystrokes required when writing a view template, and enables a fast, fluid coding workflow.

 Currently the ``Index`` method returns a string with a message that is hard-coded in the controller class.
 Change the ``Index`` method to return a View object, as shown in the following code: